 When you or a loved one need a surgeon for a colon or rectal condition, how do you go about finding one?
-Or, perhaps more to the point, what qualities should you look for in a colon and rectal surgeon to make sure you will receive excellent care?
+What qualities should you look for in a colon and rectal surgeon to make sure you will receive excellent care?

-Given these surgeons must be adept at handling many different complex procedures, Dr. Massarotti shares some advice about what questions people should ask when looking for a colon and rectal surgeon.
+Here’s some advice about what questions you should ask when looking for a colon and rectal surgeon.

 All such surgeons start off as general surgeons who went through four years of medical school before a five- to seven-year accredited residency in the United States in general surgery.
 They then have to study and sit for boards to become certified by the American Board of Surgery as general surgeons.

 At this point, some surgeons gain training in this area by being mentored by a colon and rectal surgeon.
-However, Dr. Massarotti says that if a surgeon wants to become a board-certified colon and rectal surgeon, there is only one path: by completing a one-year accredited fellowship.
+However, if a surgeon wants to become a board-certified colon and rectal surgeon, there is only one path: by completing a one-year accredited fellowship.
 After this fellowship, the surgeon sits for another round of boards with the American Board of Colon and Rectal Surgery before becoming board-certified.
-Becoming double-board certified in both general surgery and colon and rectal surgery is a rigorous process.
+Becoming double-board-certified in both general surgery and colon and rectal surgery is a rigorous process.
 It ensures the surgeon has extensive training.

 Do they have experience in minimally invasive surgery?